-9.1.2 Factory-Built Metal Chimney in Mobile Home
+9.2.2 Factory-Built Metal Chimneys in Mobile Homes

-For use in a mobile home, this stove is to be connected to a 6" (150 mm) double wall factory built chimney pipe conforming to ULC-S629 or UL 103 HT standards for 650°C Factory-built chimney.

-The total length of the flue system should be at least 12' (3,6 m)including elbows, from the top of the stove.
+For use in a mobile home, this stove is to be connected to a 6" double wall factory built chimney pipe conforming to ULC-S629 or UL 103HT standards for 650°C Factory-built chimney.
+The total length of the flue system should be at least 12 feet including elbows, from the top of the stove.